-Mr. Sa Wai Keung, aged 56, the Director and General Manager of metalforming division of the Group.
-Mr. Sa has many years of experience in sales and marketing in respect of the sheet-metal machinery trading industry.
-He holds a Higher Diploma in Mechanical Engineering from the Hong Kong Polytechnic (now known as the Hong Kong Polytechnic University).
+Mr. Sa Wai Keung, aged 57, is the Director and General Manager of the metalforming machinery division of the Group.
+Mr. Sa has many years of experience in sales and marketing in the sheet-metal machinery trading industry.
+He holds a Higher Diploma in Mechanical Engineering from the Hong Kong Polytechnic (which was subsequently renamed the Hong Kong Polytechnic University).
 Mr. Sa joined the Group in 1988.

-Mr. Chan Lai Ming, aged 59, the General Manager of Leeport Technology Limited.
+Mr. Chan Lai Ming, aged 60, is the General Manager of Leeport Technology Limited.
 He has extensive experience in marketing CAD/CAM software, rapid prototyping equipment and metrology equipment.
 Mr. Chan is an associate member of the Hong Kong Rapid Prototyping & Manufacturing Society.
-Mr. Chan holds a Diploma and a Higher Certificate of Production and Industrial Engineering from the Hong Kong Polytechnic (now known as the Hong Kong Polytechnic University) and a Master's Degree in Commerce from the University of Strathclyde in the United Kingdom.
+Mr. Chan holds a Diploma and a Higher Certificate of Production and Industrial Engineering from the Hong Kong Polytechnic (which was subsequently renamed the Hong Kong Polytechnic University) and a Master's Degree in Commerce from the University of Strathclyde in the United Kingdom.
 Mr. Chan joined the Group in July 1979.